hgsigner/stringfy/README.md

+#Stringfy

-#Stringfy is a simple string manipulation package for GO.
+Stringfy is a collection of string manipulation packages for GO.
 - - -

 ##Install: